symfoni/brreg-docs/source/includes/_sdk.md

 Since your seed phrase is the power to control all your accounts, it is probably worth keeping at least one seed phrase for development, separate from any that you use for storing real value.
 One easy way to manage multiple seed phrases with MetaMask is with multiple browser profiles, each of which can have its own clean extension installations.

-<aside class="note">Note that users of you application will also have to manually connect Metamask to the Toyen network as long as BrregCP is in active development and in beta.</aside>
+<aside class="note">Note that users of you application will also have to manually connect Metamask to the Toyen network as long as BrregCapTable is in active development and in beta.</aside>

 ### User State